tjohn327/multipath/draft-ietf-quic-multipath.md

 # Handshake Negotiation and Transport Parameter {#nego}

-This extension defines a new transport parameter, used to negotiate the use of the multipath extension during the connection handshake, as specified in {{QUIC-TRANSPORT}}.
-The new transport parameter is defined as follows:
+This extension defines two new transport parameters, used to negotiate the use of the multipath extension and deadline-aware streams during the connection handshake, as specified in {{QUIC-TRANSPORT}}.
+The new transport parameters are defined as follows:

 - initial_max_path_id (current version uses 0x0f739bbc1b666d11): a
   variable-length integer specifying the maximum path identifier an endpoint is willing to maintain at connection initiation.
   This value MUST NOT exceed 2^32-1, the maximum allowed value for the Path ID due to restrictions on the nonce calculation (see {{multipath-aead}}).

+- enable_deadline_aware_streams (value TBD): A zero-length value that, if present, indicates that the endpoint supports deadline-aware streams.

 For example, if initial_max_path_id is set to 1, only connection IDs associated with Path IDs 0 and 1 should be issued by the peer.